peng-chen-ai/site-main/content/courses/example.2/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Machine Learning
+linktitle: Machine Learning for Trading
-summary: Learn how to use Academia's docs layout for publishing online courses, software documentation, and tutorials.
+summary: This course introduces students to the real world challenges of implementing machine learning based trading strategies including the algorithmic steps from information gathering to market orders.
+The focus is on how to apply probabilistic machine learning approaches to trading decisions.
+We consider statistical approaches like linear regression, Q-Learning, KNN, and regression trees and how to apply them to actual stock trading situations.
 weight: 1

 # Page metadata.
-title: Machine Learning
+title: Machine Learning for Trading
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false